-Medium sizes detached house on Commercial Road

-Larger houses are much less common in Dereham.
+Medium sizes detached house on Commercial Road Larger houses are much less common in Dereham.
 Those that do exist are likely to be of historic importance, and some are no longer in use as private residences.
 Hill House is the most prominent large house in the town, due to its positioning within the Marker Place.
 Hill House remains in residential use, though was converted for use as a house of multiple occupancy in the early twentyfirst century.
 Quebec Hall is another large house which has been converted into a care home.
 Some other large houses closer to the town centre were likely to have originally been residential but have since been converted to offices.
 Further large residential properties are located on Quebec Road, but these are in many cases not visible in their entirety from the public realm.
-Heathfields and Humbletofts are two other larger houses within the Conservation Area, located off of Sandy Lane within larger private estates.
 The George Hotel and the Romany Rye are the only hotels within the Conservation Area.
 Spaces in between historic buildings have often been filled in with twentieth century housing and some larger late twentieth century developments in Dereham.
-Early twentieth housing of note comprises mainly the industrial sector, outside of the Conservation Area, though proposed for inclusion (see Section 8.0).
+Early twentieth housing of note comprises mainly the industrial sector.
 Later twentieth century buildings generally lack the architectural richness of the historic buildings.
 There are several later twentieth century developments; only one of these is substantially within the Conservation Area.
-The development to the east of Quebec Road incorporates a mixture of materials and housing types, predominantly of red or dark brick.
-The majority of areas of mid- to posttwentieth century development are not included within the Conservation Area boundary.
+The majority of areas of mid- to post-twentieth century development are not included within the Conservation Area boundary.